Your guide to doing business in Egypt

 Egypt’s government welcomes foreign investment and has various tax breaks to encourage foreign investment in the country.

-A company is required to have a legal entity established in Egypt in order to process payroll.
+A company is required to have a legal entity established in Egypt in order to process a payroll.

 Foreigners may establish or acquire Egyptian companies.